DeanLemans/deanlemans.github.io/content/fleeting/clippings/Subble – Stop overpaying for unused software licences.md

 Founder & Director

-## From A-Z, our integrations library has got you covered.
+## From A-Z, Our Integrations Library Has Got You Covered

 Developed and supported entirely in-house.
 Need another integration?
 We'll take care of it.